MarkWilcock/Generative-AI-Course/10 Introduction.md

 * audi to text e.g transcription in Microsoft Teams
 * Text to Video for example, https://openai.com/sora

 Some models are multi-modal.
-For example ChatGPT 4 does
+For example, ChatGPT 4 transforms
 * text to text
 * image to text (it can describe an image)
 * text to image (DALL-E)